| The identification of

 square metre.
 This especially applies to certain areas

-within Sherwood Forest CP, where all three occur.
+within Sherwood Forest CP, where all three species occur.
 Araneus

 quadratus is also often found living at such